RIKEN-RCCS/lens3/doc/design.md

       --In case of operation without facade hostname, you can go to direct hostname.

   + Forced stop of MinIO (time consuming op.)
-    1. try: lock the Storage Zone Table ("zk:")
+    1. try: lock the Storage Pool Table ("zk:")
     2. If it is not registered in the MinIO Address Table, it is successful and finished.
         --If you know the node and pid, kill -TERM.
 Out of range of this operation.
         --Otherwise, MinIO cannot be stopped.

         --What if you can't lock?
-    3. Set the permission flag of Storage Zone Table (main) to "denied".
+    3. Set the permission flag of Storage Pool Table (main) to "denied".
     Four.
         --Pull out from the Routing Table.
           The same applies to the Routing Table (accessKeyID, directHostname).